 Finally, end stage renal disease (ESRD) is a serious condition in which there is no or very little kidney function remaining, and the damage to the kidney is permanent.
 At this point, a patient is looking at daily dialysis sessions or a kidney transplant.

-Kidney cancer, while not common, does seem to be increasing.
+Kidney cancer, while not common, does seem to be increasing in prevalence.
 In the early stages, there are few symptoms.
 As the cancer advances, symptoms may include blood in the urine, fever that comes and goes, fatigue, back pain, and weight loss.
 Kidney cancer can be treated with surgery, radiation, and assorted drugs, depending on its location, size, type, and the overall health of the patient.

 Ready for some good news?
 Kidney diseases are largely preventable.
-There are ten steps you can take to keep your kidneys going healthy and strong.
+And there are ten steps you can take to keep your kidneys healthy and strong.

 Ten Steps To Keeping Your Kidneys Healthy